TICCIH Statutes / DATED 22 December 1999

 T. BANK ACCOUNT

 Any bank account in which any part of the Trust Fund is deposited shall be operated by the Trustees and shall be held in the name of the Charity.
-All cheques and orders for the payment of money from such account shall be signed by at least two trustees.
+All cheques and orders for the payment of money from such account shall be signed by at least two bank signatories.
+Approval for payments through on-line transfer may be approved by two bank signatories electronically.

 U. TRUSTEES NOT TO BE PERSONALLY INTERESTED

-2- Of this clause, no trustee shall acquire any interest in property belonging to the Charity (otherwise than as a trustee for the Charity) or receive remuneration or be interested (otherwise than as a trustee) in any contract entered into by the Trustees.
+(1) Subject to the provisions of sub-clause (2) of this clause, no trustee shall acquire any interest in property belonging to the Charity (otherwise than as a trustee for the Charity) or receive remuneration or be interested (otherwise than as a trustee) in any contract entered into by the Trustees).

 V. MANAGEMENT OF LAND